 Overview

-The standard Darcy Sofa is the most straightforward way to get the line’s comfort profile: a roomy three-cushion seat, pillow-top arms that double as armrests and headrests, and a medium-to-plush sit that favors relaxing over rigidity.
+The standard Darcy Sofa is the simpler way to get the line’s comfort profile: three loose seat cushions, oversized pillow-top arms, and a soft sit that leans relaxed rather than structured.

 Our Testing Experience